fatihdumanli/EventTower/README.md

 # EventTower
-A message bus implementation with functionality to send commands/events to other processes by using RabbitMQ.
+A message bus implementation with functionality sending commands/events to other processes by using RabbitMQ.

 # Give a star
 If you like this repository or you've learned something please give a star ⭐Thanks!